- COVID VACCINATIONS

 STEP 5: Taking the test.

-Students will take the test on either January 11th, 12th OR 13th depending on their arrival date:
+Students will take the test on either March 22nd or 23rd depending on their arrival date:

 STEP 6: Returning the test on the same day.